Responsibilities to employees if you buy or sell a business

 Even if you are taking on transferred employees, you must still inform and consult representatives of your existing employees who may be affected by the transfer.

 In addition, you must give details to the previous employer of any action, step or arrangement you intend to take that will affect the transferring employees.
-You must do this before the transfer takes place with adequate time for consultation.
+There are no set timescales, however you must do this before the transfer takes place with adequate time for consultation.